-Under Prince George’s County Code Subtitle IV, Group 4, the Department of Environmental Resources has the responsibility to conduct watershed studies in order to:
+Under Prince George’s County Code Subtitle IV, Group 4, the Department of the Environment has the responsibility to conduct watershed studies in order to:

 - Determine the magnitude and frequency of potential flood events based on existing conditions;